-A precipitous decline of Emballonura s. semicaudata on the island of Tutuila has been documented since around 1990 (Amerson et al. 1982; Knowles 1988, Grant et al. 1994; Koopman and Steadman 1995; Helgen and Flannery 2002), and this subspecies may now be extirpated from American Samoa (Grant et al. 1994; R.C.B.
-Utzurrum, DMWR, pers. comm.
-2005; DMWR 2006).
-In an attempt to ascertain whether the species is still extant, DMWR conducted surveys consisting of acoustic sweeps and cave checks, on all main islands (U.R.
-Tulafono, pers. comm.
-2006).
-Surveys were completed in 2008 and a publication is planned by Dr. Ruth Utzurrum on the results of those surveys.
-No Emballonura semicaudata were detected during those surveys.
-New surveys using different methodology are planned to begin in FY2012 (U.R.
-Tulafono, pers. comm.
-2011).
+A precipitous decline of the Pacific sheath-tailed bat on the island of Tutuila has been documented since around 1990 (Amerson et al. 1982; Knowles 1988, Grant et al. 1994; Koopman and Steadman 1995; Helgen and Flannery 2002), and this subspecies may now be extirpated from American Samoa (Grant et al. 1994; Utzurrum 2005, pers. comm.; DMWR 2006).
+In an attempt to ascertain whether the species is still extant, DMWR conducted surveys consisting of acoustic sweeps and cave checks on all of the main islands (Tulafono 2006, pers. comm.).
+Surveys were completed in 2008, and a publication is planned by Dr. Ruth Utzurrum on the results of those surveys.
+No Pacific sheath-tailed bats were detected during those surveys.
+New surveys using different methodology are planned to begin in FY2012 (Tulafono 2011, pers.comm.).